Assisting Psychological Therapies

 Mental Health & Communication Skills Learning in Prisons

-In collaboration with the University of York, the University of Leeds and HM Prison Service we have been exploring the use of the Xenodu platform for supporting mental health and communication skills learning in UK prisons.
+In collaboration with the University of York, the University of Leeds, HM Prison Service and The Ministry of Justice we have been exploring the use of the Xenodu platform for supporting mental health and communication skills learning in UK prisons.

 This innovative collaboration has involved the co-production of a 'virtual prisoner experience' featuring virtual characters scripted and voiced by prisoners in custody to create authentic portrayals of real-world experience through intimate and honest expressions of thoughts, feelings, ideas and opinions.